-To stay approved you need to use either another internally mounted PATA (IDE) or SATA drive, if your computer has the slots for them (most desktop tower machines do), or use external drives mounted in Firewire 400 or 800 cases or YUSB cases.
-Avid’s advice is to use Firewire on Macs and USB2 on Windows 7 machines.
-This advice has changed over the years so if you are going fro an older system you should check the compatibility sheets for the older systems.
-For example if you are still using Windows XP you can use Firewire drives on your Windows machine.
+To stay approved you need to use either another internally mounted PATA (IDE) or SATA drive, if your computer has the slots for them (most desktop tower machines do), or use external drives mounted in Firewire 400 or 800 cases or USB cases.
+Avid’s advice is to use Firewire on Macs and USB2 on Windows machines.
+This advice has changed over the years so if you are going for an older system you should check the compatibility sheets for the older systems.

 For maximum performance, any drive you want to use for Pro Tools should be at least a 7200rpm drive.
 That means the disks inside the drive are spinning at 7200rpm.
 Lower spin-speeds mean a lower data rate off the drive, translating into fewer tracks and edits before the drive is unable to keep up.
 The 7200rpm recommendation used to mean, in effect, 3.5-inch drives with mains-powered cases: 2.5-inch drives can be powered via the Firewire cable (‘bus powering’) but most 3.5-inch drives require too much power.
 Until recently, however, 2.5-inch drives — usually used inside laptops — only span at 4200rpm or 5400rpm.
 However, it is now possible to get portable 2.5-inch drives that spin at 7200rpm.